5.56 vs .223

 Both the 5.56 NATO and the .223 Remington are widely available, affordable rounds.
 Only the .223 Remington can safely be used in rifles chambered for either caliber, while the 5.56 NATO is safer to shoot only in rifles chambered for 5.56.
 Both calibers are used in MSRs and ARs.

 The 5.56 NATO is a higher pressure round, and has been used by the US military.
-The .223 Remington is lighter, which gives it less stopping power on impact.
-However, the .223 Remington also travels at a higher velocity.
+However, when comparing the 55gr 5.56 to the 55gr .223 Remington, we see the .223 travels at a slightly higher velocity and produces a slightly greater power on impact.
 Determining whether velocity or weight and pressure are most important to your shooting needs will help you decide between these two fine calibers.
+All in all, the 5.56 Nato and .223 Remington are very comparble rounds.

 Disclaimer: Sportsman's Warehouse assumes no responsibility or liability for any errors or omissions of the information on this page.
 Although we strive to provide the most accurate information as we can the information contained in this page is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.